Combining adjoining rooms :

 U-Shape kitchen layout usually fitted for a medium kitchen and it can have the three main necessities (fridge freezer, sink, and cooker) all on their own side in the kitchen, giving this an excellent triangle working area.

-Kitchen island is a great way to of breaking between the space and can be used a breakfast bar as well as additional storage, more worktops and another area for a great sink or a cooker to be separate from the wall.
+The kitchen island is a great way of breaking between the space and can use a breakfast bar as well as extra storage, more worktops and another area for a great sink or a cooker to be separate from the wall.

 This is why it is always good to sit down and consult with your designer about every detail you want in your extension especially starting off with your budget as they will be with you all the way through the development of your new extension.